AkshayTakke/secureChat/README.md

 <b>CONCLUSION</b>

 The communication application based on Flask demonstrates secure messaging with RSA encryption, user authentication, and database integration.
 It provides a foundation for developing sophisticated chat features while demonstrating Flask's simplicity and scalability potential.
 Implements RSA encryption for secure and confidential communications between users.

+<b>User Authentication:</b>
-User Authentication: Allows users to register with unique credentials and hashes passwords securely for authentication.
-User-Friendly Interface: Offers HTML templates for an intuitive and user-friendly interface.
+Allows users to register with unique credentials and hashes passwords securely for authentication.

+<b>User-Friendly Interface:</b>
+Offers HTML templates for an intuitive and user-friendly interface.
 Database Integration: User data and encrypted chat communications are stored in a SQLite database.

+<b>Session Management:</b>
-Session Management: Manages user sessions for seamless access and logout.
+Manages user sessions for seamless access and logout.
 Error management: Contains error management mechanisms that provide users with meaningful feedback.

+<b>Flask Framework:</b>
+Based on Flask, a flexible and lightweight Python web framework.

+<b>Cross-Platform Accessibility:</b>
-Flask Framework: Based on Flask, a flexible and lightweight Python web framework.
-Cross-Platform Accessibility: Accessible from multiple internet-connected devices.
-Extensibility: The modular structure makes it simple to add new features.
+Accessible from multiple internet-connected devices.

+<b>Extensibility:</b> The modular structure makes it simple to add new features.
 Valuable educational resource for web development concepts such as encryption, database integration, and session management.